 In the mountains and foothills, including many of the coastal watersheds, the streams have seasonal flows and high-quality habitat.
 Downstream, the river systems have been engineered to protect homes and businesses from flooding and to provide for water conservation.
+Moreover, the modifications that have been made contribute to water supply and other resource management strategies, so new projects to achieve open space, habitat and recreation goals must be developed in ways that work with those existing facilities and projects, so that the Region does not undermine attainment of other types of IRWMP goals, such as enhancement of locally-produced water supplies that are more sustainable.

-In Los Angeles County, nearly all aquatic habitat area that was present prior to European settlement has been developed or severely diminished in habitat value.
+In some areas of Los Angeles County, nearly all aquatic habitat areas that was present prior to European settlement has been developed or severely diminished in habitat value.
 Despite their altered state, these urbanized channels still serve as habitat for wildlife.